Pece17/IoTBeacon/README.md

 MariaDB database is now installed

 ## 1.10.
-Installing PHP and PHP modules on the server (Work in progress)
+Installing PHP and PHP modules on the server

 Check command history to see what commands other project workers have given to the server - PHP does not seem to be installed yet based on the command history